Travel Tips For Ayodhya Tour Package

 How can I reach Ayodhya?

-Ayodhya is well-connected by air, rail and roadThe city has a major railway stations (Ayodhya Dham) and (Ayodhya Cantt) that receive direct trains from metropolitan cities like Delhi, Kolkata, and Mumbai, as well as regional hubs like Lucknow and Varanasi.
-Ayodhya now has it's own Airport named as Maharshi Valmiki International Airport; To travel by road from Lucknow, you can reach Ayodhya by car or bus in roughly 2–3 hours via a national highway.
-By road, Ayodhya lies along National Highway 27 and is easily accessible – regular bus services and taxis operate from nearby cities.
-Having a private vehicle or cab can make the journey more flexible, especially if you plan to visit surrounding areas.
+Ayodhya is well-connected by air, rail, and road.
+The city has two major railway stations—Ayodhya Dham and Ayodhya Cantt—that receive direct trains from metropolitan cities like Delhi, Kolkata, and Mumbai, as well as regional hubs like Lucknow and Varanasi.
+Ayodhya now has its own airport named Maharshi Valmiki International Airport.
+By road, Ayodhya lies along National Highway 27 and is easily accessible from Lucknow via a 2–3 hour drive.
+Regular bus services and taxis operate from nearby cities, but having a private vehicle or cab can make the journey more flexible, especially if you plan to explore surrounding areas.

 How many days are ideal for an Ayodhya tour?